Nähanleitung Jacke Kora

 Have fun sewing!

 From size 44: We start by sewing the bust darts.
-After transferring the pattern exactly and paying close attention to the marking, a simple, straight dart is closed and sewn on the left side of the fabric, clip by clip, tapering nicely from the widest point to the tip (so that the dart doesn't bag).
-Draw a line with tailor's chalk beforehand so that you don't sew too much or too little and the side seam is nice and straight.
+After accurately transferring the pattern and paying close attention to the markings, a simple, straight dart is sewn on the wrong side of the fabric, notch by notch, tapering nicely from the widest point to the tip (so the dart doesn't bunch up).
+Draw a line with tailor's chalk beforehand to avoid over-stitching and ensure the side seam is nice and straight.

-So that you don't have to lock at the tip, you can sew the last centimeter with a very small stitch.
-Iron the dart contents upwards.
+To avoid having to tack the dart, sew the last centimeter with a very small stitch.
+Press the dart's contents upwards.

-... as well as the hems of the front pieces you have to iron and iron twice, first at 1cm and then at 3cm.
+... as well as the hems of the front pieces, you have to iron them twice at 1cm and then at 3cm.

-You can also prepare the sleeves by double ironing.
+You also prepare the sleeves by double ironing.

-I now come to working on the side seam pockets.
-I provided the procedure with a shaping band (see above) to stabilize the fabric.
-Place a pocket bag, right sides together, on one front piece.
-Orient yourself accordingly to the snapshots in the cut.
+Now I'll move on to the side seam pockets.
+I added a shaping tape (see above) to the opening to stabilize the fabric.
+Place one pocket pouch, right sides together, on one front piece.
+Use the notches in the pattern as a guide.

 The seam allowances are then stitched flat.
-This method not only makes the final ironing out easier, but also ensures that the pocket bag automatically folds inwards and does not roll out.
-Only the pocket bag is stitched onto the seam allowances with a narrow edge.
-The stitching line can then only be seen from the left inside of the fabric, but not from the right side.
+This method not only simplifies the final ironing, but also ensures that the pocket bag automatically folds inward and doesn't roll out.
+Only the pocket bag is stitched onto the seam allowances, close to the edge.
+The stitching line is then visible only from the wrong side of the fabric, not from the right side.

-The intervention is now stitched through the width of a foot, as seen from the right side of the fabric, and secured.
+The opening is now stitched through and secured to the width of the stitching foot, seen from the right side of the fabric.

-Here you can see a view of the processing from the left side of the fabric, i.e. inside.
+Here you can see a view of the processing from the wrong side of the fabric, i.e. the inside.

-Finally, place the opposite pocket bag, right sides together, on the prepared pocket bag and stitch both together.
-Orientate yourself on the snapshot in the cut.
-Finish the seam allowances together.
+Finally, place the matching pocket bag, right sides together, on top of the prepared pocket bag and stitch them together.
+Use the notch in the pattern as a guide.
+Neaten the seam allowances together.

-Now take the back piece and place the front pieces, right sides together, on the back piece.
-The shoulder seams are closed, serged together and then ironed to the back.
+Now take the back piece and place the front pieces, right sides together, on top of the back piece.
+Close the shoulder seams, neaten them together, and then iron them back.

-Do the same with the side seams, but be careful not to accidentally sew the side seam pockets closed.
+Do the same with the side seams, but be careful not to accidentally sew the side seam pockets.

-Now place the prepared hem in position and stitch through the edge.
+Now place the prepared hem in position and stitch close to the edge.

-Now come to the sleeves.
-Close these, right sides together, and finish the seam allowances together.
-The seam allowance is ironed towards the back.
+Now it's time for the sleeves.
+Close them with right sides facing and neaten the seam allowances.
+Press the seam allowances to the back.

-Sew the sleeves into the armholes and finish the seam allowances together.
-Pay attention to the clips in the cut.
+Sew the sleeves into the armholes and neaten the seam allowances.
+Note the notches in the pattern.

 The pocket bag template serves as a guide when stitching the pocket bags.
 Use the template to sew the bag in place.

-The collar pattern part is a panel with an integrated collar.
-First, sew the center back together, right sides together, and iron the seam allowances apart.
-Then iron the fold of your collar and then stitch the short stretch together, right sides together (see yellow line in photo).
-After turning, you should shape the corners with a corner and edge shaper and then iron them out.
+The collar pattern piece is a facing with an integrated collar.
+First, sew the center back, right sides together, and press the seam allowances open.
+Next, iron the collar fold in place and then topstitch the short section, right sides together (see photo, yellow line).
+After turning, shape the corners with a corner and edge former and then iron them.

-Now the prepared panel can be sewn to the jacket, right sides together, and neatened together.
-Iron the seam allowance towards the side seam.
+Now you can sew the prepared facing to the jacket, right sides together, and neaten it together.
+Press the seam allowance toward the side seam.

-After ironing, stitch this seam just down the edge from the right.
+After ironing, topstitch this seam close to the edge from the right side.

 Here you can see a detailed view from the front.

-The belt loops are sewn on in a round shape: Finish one of the long sides of the strip for the belt loops.
-Then iron the unfinished edge 1cm left to left and then fold the finished edge over it by 1cm.
+The belt loops are sewn on in a round shape: Neaten one of the long sides of the belt loop strip.
+Then, with the raw edge facing wrong, iron it 1cm over, and then fold the finished edge 1cm over.
 Iron everything flat.
-Finally, stitch 0.2cm wide along each long side.
+Finally, topstitch 0.2cm all the way around the long sides.

-Cut the length of the belt loop in half and create two belt loops.
-The belt loops are closed round with 0.5cm seam allowance, left sides together.
-Iron the seam allowances apart.
+Cut the belt loop in half to create two belt loops.
+Sew the belt loops together with a 0.5cm seam allowance, wrong sides together, in a circle.
+Iron the seam allowances open.

-The clip in the side seam marks the location of the loop .
-The belt loop is stitched on so that the previous seam allowance of 0.5cm disappears underneath.
-As an alternative to the sewn belt eyelet, you can attach a crocheted eyelet, especially for fine fabrics.
-In this video we show you how to do it.
+The notch in the side seam marks the position of the loop .
+The belt loop is stitched on so that the previous 0.5 cm seam allowance disappears underneath.
+As an alternative to a sewn belt loop, you can add a crocheted loop, especially for fine fabrics.
+In this video, we show you how.

-Finally comes the binding tape.
-First, sew the center back together, right sides together, and iron the seam allowances apart.
-Then place the binding band right sides together in the fold and stitch the long stretch together.
-Leave a turning gap near the center back.
-Even the slanted, short sides remain open because you can now...
+Finally, add the tie.
+First, sew the center back, right sides together, and press the seam allowances open.
+Then, place the tie right sides together at the fold and stitch the long sections together.
+Leave a gap near the center back for turning.
+The slanted, short sides also remain open, because you now...

-… iron the seam allowances apart.
+... iron the seam allowances open.
 Use a stick or wooden strip to help you do this.

-After ironing out, you also close the slanted, short sides.
-For curves and corners, seam allowances are shortened and cut or cut off with scissors.
-This means that the corners don't become too thick when turned and the seam allowances can be laid nice and flat.
-It is particularly important that the seam is not cut.
-That's why we recommend that you sew just before the tip and away from there with a smaller stitch length.
-This guarantees you a corner that doesn't fray so quickly after cutting.
+After ironing, close the slanted, short sides.
+For curves and corners, trim the seam allowances with scissors and cut or trim.
+This prevents the corners from becoming too thick when turned, and the seam allowances can be laid flat.
+It's especially important that the seam isn't cut.
+Therefore, we recommend sewing just before the point and away from it with a shorter stitch length.
+This ensures a corner that won't fray as quickly after trimming.

-Turn everything through the opening at the center back.
+Turn everything through the opening at the back center.

-After turning, you should shape the corners with a corner and edge shaper and then iron them out.
-Depending on your sewing project, you can topstitch the outer edges, this will flatten them nicely and secure them.
-Don't forget to close the opening in the binding tape just at the edge.
-Pull the tie through the belt eyelets.
+After turning the fabric inside out, shape the corners with a corner and edge shaper and then iron them.
+Depending on your sewing project, you can topstitch the outer edges to make them nice and flat and secure them.
+Don't forget to close the opening in the tie, keeping it close to the edge.
+Pull the tie through the belt loops.

 Your KORA is ready !

-If you don't know what to do next or if you have any questions, please feel free to contact us by email at info@schnittmuster-berlin.de.
-We will respond to you as quickly as possible.
+If you are stuck or have any questions, please feel free to contact us by email at info@schnittmuster-berlin.de.
+We will respond as soon as possible.

 Back to blog